MicrosoftDocs/defender-docs/defender-office-365/defender-for-office-365-whats-new.md

 ## August 2024

-- [Use the built-in Report button on legacy Outlook for Windows](submissions-outlook-report-messages.md#use-the-built-in-report-button-in-outlook): Use the built-in Report button in legacy Outlook for Windows client to report messages as phish, junk, and not junk.
+- [Use the built-in Report button in Outlook](submissions-outlook-report-messages.md#use-the-built-in-report-button-in-outlook): The built-in **Report** button in Outlook for Microsoft 365 and Outlook 2021 now support the [user reported settings](submissions-user-reported-messages-custom-mailbox.md) experience to report messages as Phishing, Junk, and Not Junk.

 ## July 2024